US files details of Boeing’s plea deal related to plane crashes. It's in the hands of a judge now

 The detailed plea agreement was filed in federal district court in Texas.
 The American company and the Justice Department reached a deal on the guilty plea and the agreement’s broad terms earlier this month.

-The finalized version states Boeing admitted that through its employees, it made an agreement “by dishonest means” to defraud the Federal Aviation Administration group that evaluated the 737 Max.
+The final version states Boeing admitted that through its employees, it made an agreement “by dishonest means” to defraud a Federal Aviation Administration group that evaluated the 737 Max.
 Because of Boeing’s deception, the FAA had “incomplete and inaccurate information” about the plane’s flight-control software and how much training pilots would need for it, the plea agreement says.

 U.S. District Judge Reed O’Connor can accept the agreement and the sentence worked out between Boeing and prosecutors, or he could reject it, which likely would lead to new negotiations between the company and the Justice Department.

-The deal calls for the appointment of an independent compliance monitor, three years of probation and a $243.6 million fine.
+The deal calls for the appointment of an independent compliance monitor, three years of probation and a fine of at least $243.6 million.
 It also requires Boeing to invest at least $455 million “in its compliance, quality, and safety programs.”

 Boeing issued a statement saying the company “will continue to work transparently with our regulators as we take significant actions across Boeing to further strengthen” those programs.